scmgustafson/linux-ansible-via-terraform/README.md

 This project demonstrates how to bootstrap a functional Ansible setup on AWS with Terraform.

 It provisions 3 nodes, 1 Ansible control node and 2 managed nodes, to showcase the infrastructure creation via Terraform and the config management via Ansible.
+Ansible will provision and deploy a sample web page on the 2 managed nodes using Apache and Nginx.

-Ansible will provision and deploy a simple web page on the 2 managed nodes using Apache and Nginx.
+For easier demonstration, Terraform will SCP the Ansible configuration to the control node at runtime.

 ## Requirements/Dependencies: